 Want even more home improvement tips, tricks, and insider advice?
 Subscribe to my YouTube channel @AroundTheHouseEricG for project guides, product reviews, and behind-the-scenes content you won’t hear on the podcast.
 Don’t miss out—hit that subscribe button today!

-Welcome to around the House with Eric G. Your trusted source for all things home improvement.
+The House with Eric G. Your go to source for everything home improvement.

 Speaker B: